alwaysakki18/Movies-Data-Analysis-with-SQL/README.md

-# 🎬 Movie Analysis SQL Project
+# 🎬 Movie Data Analysis with SQL

 ## 📌 Project Overview
 This project focuses on analysing a movie dataset using **SQL** to answer business-related questions, perform data aggregation, and apply advanced SQL concepts like **CTEs** and **Window Functions**.